Beta Software

 Understanding Tolerance Values

-What the Number Means
+What It Means

-The tolerance value (in milliseconds) is the maximum acceptable difference between:
+Tolerance is the maximum acceptable difference between:

 • Local sync: The primary screen and secondary screens